elmotoja/object-oriented-and-patterns/README.md

-### Repository for tasks and examples for object orientation and design patterns in Python
+# Repository for tasks and examples for object orientation and design patterns in Python

+## Introduction

+## Purpose

+## How To Contribute